ariebovenberg/whenever/docs/overview.rst

 .. note::

-   The API for handling ambiguitiy is inspired by that of `Temporal <https://tc39.es/proposal-temporal/docs/ambiguity.html>`_, the redesigned date and time API for JavaScript.
+   The API for handling ambiguity is inspired by that of `Temporal <https://tc39.es/proposal-temporal/docs/ambiguity.html>`_, the redesigned date and time API for JavaScript.